stephenberry/glaze/docs/wrappers.md

 Enables complex constraints to be defined within a `glz::meta` or using member functions.
 Parsing is short circuited upon violating a constraint and a nicely formatted error can be produced with a custom error message.

+### Field order and optional members

+Object members are visited in the order that the JSON input supplies them.
+This is an intentional design choice so that input streams do not have to be re-ordered to match the declaration order.
+Because of this, a `read_constraint` may only rely on fields that have already appeared in the JSON payload.
+If you need to validate the final state of the entire object, use a `self_constraint` as shown below—those run after every field has been read.

+Optional members are parsed lazily: if the JSON payload does not contain the key, the member is left untouched and the corresponding `read_constraint` is not evaluated.
+This guarantees that absent optional data does not trigger constraints.
+Keep in mind that reusing the same C++ object across multiple reads will retain the previous value for any field that is omitted in later payloads, so reset or re-initialize the instance when you expect fresh state.

 ```c++
 struct constrained_object
 {